speedmann/as214312/content/posts/acquiring_your_as/index.md

 ---
-title: "Acquiring your AS"
+title: "Acquiring Your Autonomous System (AS)"
 date: "2024-09-01T10:19:14+02:00"
 draft: false
 series: "Peering into the Network: A BGP Series"
 tags: ["Autonomous System", "BGP", "Networking", "Internet Infrastructure", "IPv6", "RIPE NCC", "ASNs"]
 ---
-So you have dec

-So you have decided that you want to have your own AS and you want to start the journey.

-> **A word of warning:** This journey can become quiet expensive over the time.
-Please be aware of this.

-Since 2024 RIPE decided that an AS and PI (Provider Independant) IP resrouces will be invoiced with 50€ (each) to the LIR.
-This results in at least 100€ fixed costs per year for this experiment.
-If you want more subnets and a VM with access to BGP sessions, you can add another 100€ per year.
+Embarking on the journey to obtain your own Autonomous System (AS) is a significant step in enhancing your network capabilities.
+However, it's important to note that this venture can become quite costly over time.

+> **Important Notice:** The financial commitment associated with maintaining an AS can increase as you expand your resources.
+Please consider this before proceeding.

-## What do I need?
+## What is an Autonomous System (AS)?

+An Autonomous System (AS) is a collection of IP networks and routers under the control of a single organization that presents a common routing policy to the internet.
+Owning an AS provides you with more control over your routing, especially if you manage a large or multi-homed network.

+## Cost Considerations

+As of 2024, RIPE NCC has implemented a fee structure for AS and Provider Independent (PI) IP resources.
+Each resource incurs a charge of €50 per year, payable by the sponsoring Local Internet Registry (LIR).
+Consequently, you should anticipate at least €100 in annual fixed costs for this endeavor.
+If you require additional subnets or a virtual machine (VM) with access to BGP sessions, expect to incur an additional €100 annually.

+In addition to the initial and annual fees for the AS and PI resources, consider potential costs for IP address space, equipment, and possible peering agreements.
+Running BGP sessions might also require investments in hardware or virtual routers.

+## Prerequisites

-Before you can begin, you need a LIR (Local internet Registry) to sponsor your resources.
-This is the easiest and cheapest way to get your AS.
-(You could become as RIPE member which costs 1.500€+)
+Before you begin the process, you'll need a Local Internet Registry (LIR) to sponsor your resources.
+This is generally the most cost-effective and straightforward way to obtain an AS.
+While you could opt to become a RIPE member yourself, this comes with a significant cost of over €1,500.

-There are plenty of LIRs available and you can basically choose any of them to get your AS.
-Most important, please make sure they are actually are a [RIPE member](https://www.ripe.net/membership/member-support/list-of-members/)
+There are numerous LIRs to choose from, but it's crucial to ensure that the LIR you select is a verified [RIPE member](https://www.ripe.net/membership/member-support/list-of-members/).
+When selecting a Local Internet Registry (LIR), consider not only their RIPE membership but also their support quality, cost transparency, and service level agreements (SLAs).
+A good LIR will provide clear documentation, responsive customer support, and reliable services.

-For my journey i chose UK based [lagrange cloud](https://lagrange.cloud/next-level-networking).
-As of today they offer to set up your AS for a 15£ flat fee.
-Additionally, I found their documentation really easy to understand, even if you have no prior knowledge about networking.
+For my own journey, I selected the UK-based provider [Lagrange Cloud](https://lagrange.cloud/next-level-networking).
+As of today, they offer AS setup services for a flat fee of £15.
+Their extensive documentation is particularly user-friendly, even for those without prior networking experience.

-Their expansive documentation guides you through the process of registering your RIPE account and creating required resources.

-After you ordered your AS and filled in all information according to their documentation, you have to verify your ID.
-This is as simple as it gets and usually does not require any explanation.
+Lagrange Cloud's documentation guides you through the process of registering your RIPE account and creating the necessary resources.
+After placing your order and completing the documentation, you will need to verify your identity.
+This process is straightforward and typically requires minimal explanation.

-Once your ID is verified and lagrange has checked everything, they will send you a docusign document to digitally sign the contract.
-Sign the contract and confirm you've done it in their cloud console/ticket.
+Once your identity is verified and Lagrange Cloud has reviewed your application, they will send you a DocuSign document to digitally sign the contract.
+After signing, you’ll need to confirm the completion of this step in their cloud console or via a support ticket.

-The whole process can take a week or two so please be patient.
+Please note that the entire process may take one to two weeks, so patience is essential.

+## Next Steps

+After acquiring your AS, your next steps will include configuring your BGP sessions, establishing peering agreements, and setting up monitoring and management processes to ensure your AS operates smoothly.
+It's important to regularly review your routing policies and stay informed about network security best practices.

-This is everything you need to do, to get your own AS and your very first subnet.
-Wait for the next entry in this journey to see what is required to get the subnet working.
+Stay tuned for the next entry in this series, where we will explore the steps required to get your subnet up and running.